An eco-responsible event

 Since the beginning of this wonderful adventure, we've been working to preserve our playground.

-Since the 1st edition of the adidas TERREX MaXi-Race, we've been working to limit the impact of the event.
-We test things out, some ideas work, others don't, and we evolve every year to be as close as possible to our values and runners' expectations.
-Focus on three actions we've implemented.
+Since the first edition of the adidas TERREX MaXi-Race, we have been working to limit the impact of the event.
+We test ideas, some work, others don't, and we evolve every year to stay true to our values and meet the expectations of our runners.
+This page focuses on some of the actions we have implemented.

 Drastic reduction in the number of plastic bottles